mpourmpoulis/PythonVoiceCodingPlugin/doc/CollectionQueries.md

 "[smart] [<vertical_direction> [<ndir>] [function]] (parameters all| parameter <item_index> until (<item_index2>| the end))"
 ```

-notice that the syntax is very similar after the one used by big regions of interest queries `"<vertical_direction> [<ndir>] <block>"` for selecting things from other functions, but function is optional, food can also be used in the more simple and traditional `"<vertical_direction> [<ndir>]"` this was chosen so most makes things easier to speak into either way we are extracting from function definitions:)
+notice that the syntax is very similar after the one used by big regions of interest queries `"<vertical_direction> [<ndir>] <block>"` for selecting things from other functions, but function is optional, so it can also be used in the more simple and traditional `"<vertical_direction> [<ndir>]"` this was chosen so most makes things easier to speak into either way we are extracting from function definitions:)